WouwLite/4DKManager/readme.md

     ```
 5. Submit a pull request

-## Privacy en beveiliging
+## Privacy and security

-Privacy en veiligheid staat hoog in het vaandel en er wordt bij elke implementatie getest of de veiligheid en privacy niet in het geding komt.
-Heb je een issue gevonden, meld het direct via privacy@4dk.nl.
+If you discover a security vulnerability within the 4DKManager, please send an e-mail to privacy@4dk.nl.
+All security vulnerabilities will be promptly addressed.

 ## License

-De 4DKManager heeft momenteel nog geen licentie.
-Zodra de code toepasbaar is zullen wij een licentie toevoegen.
-Geen zorgen, het is géén closed-source project!
-Het doel is om de code toegankelijk en modulair te maken zodat ook andere Scoutinggroepen er gebruik van kunnen maken.
+The 4DKManager is open-sourced software licensed under the <a href="https://opensource.org/licenses/MIT">MIT license</a>.

 -----------

-## Installation (via Command Line Interface)
+## Installation (through Command Line Interface)

 1. Clone the Git repository: